bitloops/bitloops-language/cli/README.md

 ### yarn

-`yarn global add bitloops-language`
+`yarn global add @bitloops/bitloops-language-cli`

 ### npm

-`npm install -g bitloops-language`
+`npm install -g @bitloops/bitloops-language-cli`

 ## Usage

-To use the CLI run `bitloops-language transpile` and follow the instructions
+To use the CLI run `bitloops-language transpile` or `bl transpile` and follow the instructions

 ## Development